-Blumenfeld has received grants from Creative Capital Foundation, Foundation for Contemporary Arts, Land Rheinland-Pfalz Kultusministerium, Polaroid Corporation, and a purchase award from the New Mexico Museum of Art.
-She was Ballroom Marfa’s inaugural artist-in-residence, and was awarded a Special Editions Fellowship from the Lower East Side Printshop.
+In addition to the Guggenheim Fellowship, Blumenfeld has received grants from the Creative Capital Foundation, Land Rheinland-Pfalz Kultusministerium, Polaroid Corporation, and a Purchase Award from the New Mexico Museum of Art.
+She has been awarded artist-in-residences with Cape Farewell and Ballroom Marfa, exhibition residences from the National Performance Network’s Visual Artists Network (VAN), and was awarded a Special Editions Fellowship from the Lower East Side Printshop.

-Blumenfeld’s artwork is in the permanent collections of the Albright-Knox Art Gallery, Lannan Foundation, Houston Museum of Fine Arts, New Mexico Museum of Fine Arts, The Polaroid Collection, Scottsdale Museum of Contemporary Art, and the University of Texas.
+Blumenfeld’s works are in the permanent collections of the Albright-Knox Art Gallery, Lannan Foundation, Houston Museum of Fine Arts, New Mexico Museum of Fine Arts, The Polaroid Collection, Scottsdale Museum of Contemporary Art, and the University of Texas.